About Breast Cancer

 - Stage I

-- IA: Cancerous breast tumor is larger than 2cm but has not spread to lymph nodes.
+- IA: Cancerous breast tumor is larger than 2cm but has not spread to lymph node tissue.

-- IB: Small clusters of cancer cells are found in lymph nodes, and/or there is a tumor smaller than 2cm.
+- IB: Small clusters of breast cancer cells are found in lymph node tissue, and/or there is a tumor smaller than 2cm.

 - Stage II – Cancerous tumor is larger than 2cm and has traveled to 1 to 3 axillary lymph nodes.
 Or, the tumor is between 2cm to 5cm but hasn’t spread further.